nirokay/DocChanger/README.md

 * Unquoted values - all values must be inside quotes (like this:
   `"index": "value"`), unless it is a number (-> `"index": 5`).

-To ensure correct format, see the [format section](#json-config-file-data-types) above or look at the example at `./templates/document_data.json.template`.
+To ensure correct format, see the [json config file format document](#json-config-file-data-types) or look at the example at `./templates/document_data.json.template`.